Kitura/kitura.dev/en/guides/typesafesessions.md

 ```
 Be aware that the session will then be saved after every request, regardless of whether it has been modified.

-Care should be taken if combining this with the automatic saving technique described above: you may want to introduce a flag on your type to track whether `destroy()` has been called, to avoid calling `save()` during deinitialization - otherwise, the session will be persisted back into the store again:
+You may also want a method of tracking whether `destroy()` has been called, to suppress calling `save()` during deinitialization - otherwise, the session will be persisted back into the store again.
+For example:
 ```swift
     var destroyed: Bool = false {
         didSet { destroy() }